sq19/sp21-cse110-lab4/part3/part3.md

 1. The bug was that instead of adding the numbers together, the program was concatenating the inputs.
-2. I fixed it by converting the strings to integers, so that the type of result was a number instead of a string.
+2. I fixed it by converting the strings to numbers, so that the type of result was a number instead of a string.
 That way, the + operation would function as addition rather than string concatenation.
 3. citylots.json
 4. part2.js
 5. 11.7 MB